SwedbankPay/developer.swedbankpay.com/payment-instruments/card/direct.md

 has the `redirect-authentication` operation in its response.
 This is needed for the payer to be redirected to complete the 3-D Secure authentication." %}

-## Step 2a: Create authorization without 3-D Secure authentication
+## Step 2a: Create Authorization Without 3-D Secure Authentication

 The `direct-authorization` operation creates an authorization transaction directly.

+## Direct Non 3-D Secure Request

 {:.code-view-header}
 **Request**